Feastio

 Street tacos

 I'd visited the city of Oaxaca three years earlier as part of a big swing through Mexico, from Puerto Vallarta on the Pacific coast to Playa del Carmen on the Gulf coast.
+However, two nights were not nearly enough for one of the top food cities in Latin America.

 If that trip was the appetizer, returning for several relaxing months to explore Oaxacan cuisine further was the main course.